wcsf-rd/anti-ransomware/README.md

 # Antiransomware / FileMonitor

 AdrenalineRX is designed to detect and intervene when a ransomware, which has managed to evade traditional security measures, begins to encrypt the hard disk.
-This approach allows AdrenalineRX to offer an additional level of protection against ransomware.
+This approach allows AdrenalineRX to offer an additional level of protection against ransomware.<br><br>

+This software utilizes concepts ( and much more 🚀🚀 ) described in [this research](https://www.scirp.org/journal/paperinformation?paperid=127007)

 💾Unlimited Free for Personal Use Only💾